HiinEnkelte/carrion-baggage/README.md

 *If you know SQL, this will give you post-traumatic flashbacks.*

-  * SPARQL tab: bottom middle, left of "Text Search" tab
+  * SPARQL tab: bottom middle, left of "Text Search" tab.
+Sub-tab: Query Library.
-  * I stored a couple of cruft-detecting queries
+  * I stored a couple of cruft-detecting queries:
     * works not in MusicBrainz
     * composers without works
   * How to see saved queries: